Notes on the Geography of Spain: Madrid

 A typical stretch of the Calle Mayor, with the Almudena cathedral dome in the distance.

-A more prestigious building, now housing the Instituto Italiano de Cultura.
+A more prestigious building now housing the Instituto Italiano de Cultura.

 One-story buildings like this one on Concepción Jeronima, and just around the corner from the foreign ministry, stand out because they are so uncommon.
 Such buildings were known in past centuries as casas de malicia, that is houses built so small that they avoided the rule that all homeowners should provide quarters for courtiers.

 No more than 300 yards from the Plaza Mayor, the Plaza de la Villa is older still.
 In the 1500s this was Madrid's most important civic space.
-A drawing from 1562 shows it including a bread mart and granary, as well as a jail and council hall.
+A drawing from 1562 shows it with a bread mart and granary, as well as a jail and council hall.
 Palaces once fronted the plaza.
 One survives: it is the Lujan Palace, shown here with the edge of its tower.

 Restored in 1915, the tower was built in the early 1500s and is one of the few Mudéjar or Muslim-influenced structures surviving in Madrid.